Azure/azure-sdk-for-net/sdk/signalr/Microsoft.Azure.WebJobs.Extensions.SignalRService/docs/sharding.md

 ### 2. Configure multiple SignalR Service endpoints entries

 We use a [`ServiceEndpoint`](https://github.com/Azure/azure-signalr/blob/dev/src/Microsoft.Azure.SignalR.Common/Endpoints/ServiceEndpoint.cs) object to represent a SignalR Service instance.
-You can define an service endpoint with its `<EndpointName>` and `<EndpointType>` in the entry key, and the connection string in the entry value.
-The keys are in the following format :
+You can define a service endpoint with its `<EndpointName>` and `<EndpointType>` in the entry key, and the connection string in the entry value.
+The keys are in the following format:

 ```
 Azure:SignalR:Endpoints:<EndpointName>:<EndpointType>